kettle-7/Kettle3D/README.md

 Kettle3D
 ===

-A 3D sandbox construction game that allows you to build all that you desire! (not really)
+A 3D sandbox construction game that allows you to build all that you desire!

 Quick Links
 ---